-The most common offenders: fewer than and less than, compliment and complement, longtime and long time, conscious and conscience, mantel and mantle
+Examples: fewer than and less than, compliment and complement, longtime and long time, conscious and conscience, mantel and mantle.

-- "Fewer" is generally used for individual items and "less" is for bulk or quanity.
+- "Fewer" is generally used for individual items and "less" is for bulk or quantity.

 Right: Fewer than five students make it into the program.

 Right: I had less than $20 in my wallet.
 I had fewer than 20 $1 bills in my wallet.